optimisan/Mini-C/README.md

 That means it is horribly slow.
 But what was I even expecting out of a 6-day project?

 Honestly, I thought this shouldn't be _too_ far from python.
 So why is it slower?
 Lot of `malloc`'s might be the case.
+And zero optimizations anywhere.

 That brings me to memory management in this compiler.